 THE NEW YORK UNIVERSITY RORY MEYERS COLLEGE OF NURSING TECHNICAL STANDARDS FOR CORE PROFESSIONAL NURSING COMPETENCY PERFORMANCE (DLT Approved: August 19, 2014) New York University Rory Meyers College of Nursing (“NYU Meyers”) is committed to producing lifelong learners who will excel in their careers and be recognized as outstanding nurses who will be leaders in practice, research, policy, and education at the pre- and post-professional levels (BS, MS, Post-MS Advanced Certificate, DNP, and PhD).
 The NYU Meyers Technical Standards for Core Professional Nursing Competency Performance (“Technical Standards”) are an integral component of NYU Meyers' academic requirements that identify core professional nursing competencies in five specific domains – Communication, Observation, Cognitive, Motor, and Behavioral and Social Attributes.
-Nursing students must meet all the requirements of the Technical Standards, with or without reasonable accommodations, in order to successfully progress through and graduate from their respective curricula.
+Nursing students must meet all the requirements of the Technical Standards, with or without reasonable accommodations, to successfully progress through and graduate from their respective curricula.
 These requirements pertain to all student conduct regardless of setting (e.g. classroom/didactic, office, on-campus simulation or off-campus clinical, email communication, etc.).
 Individuals interested in applying for admission to NYU Meyers are encouraged to review the Technical Standards to become familiar with the skills, abilities, and behavioral characteristics required to complete the programs.

 All NYU Meyers Undergraduate students must review the Technical Standards, sign the acknowledgment on the last page, and submit the document electronically to their Complio account in American Databank.